Moong1234/website/_posts/2022-11-4-arbitrage.md

 ### Definition (Arbitrage)
-For a portfolio that has value of $X_t$ at time $t \geq 0$, There's an arbitrage if $\exists T > 0$ such that the following three conditions hold,
+For a portfolio that has value of $X_t$ at time $t \geq 0$, there's an arbitrage if $\exists T > 0$ such that the following three conditions hold,

 {% katexmm %}
 $$